kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 `index.html` contains both `normalize.css` and the main Twitter Bootstrap CSS file.
 Bootstrap is providing responsive functionality, but is mostly here to make parts of the site look pretty. `styles.css` adds extra styling to page elements.

 Past that, there's basic HTML but there's also the Web Component-centric `<template>` with an ID of `singleBook`.
-The code inside `<template>` contains HTML, some CSS inside a `<style>` tag and is also inert...meaning it doesn't render on page load and cannot communicate with any outside code.
+The code inside `<template>` contains HTML, some CSS inside a `<style>` tag.

+The template tag is also inert...meaning it doesn't render on page load and cannot communicate with any outside code.

 Some parts of the `<template>` are empty: